Zihang97/Speech_to_Text/README.md

 <img src="picture/stub2.PNG" height=400>

 ## Phase2: Speech to Text
-`Phase2` mainly integrates a speech-to-text module to `Phase1` queue system.
+`Phase2` mainly integrates a speech-to-text module to `Phase1` queue system and adds unit tests.
 I choose to use [DeepSpeech](https://deepspeech.readthedocs.io/en/r0.9/) for speech-to-text processing, then replace the stub function by speech-to-text function.
 For testing I use three sample audio files DeepSpeech provides and put them into the queue.
 The translation results are shown below:

 <img src="picture/speech.PNG" height=300>